FrostyX/frostyx.github.io/_posts/2017-08-18-light-when-xbacklight-doesnt-work.md

 Do you have any issues with controlling backlight on your laptop?
 Try `light`!

 I've recently upgraded my laptop from F24 to F26, checked new Gnome features, killed it and switched to [Qtile](http://www.qtile.org/) like I always do.
-Everything worked, so I moved to another things.
+Everything worked, so I moved to other things.
 Later that day I've put my laptop to my nightstand and went to bed.
 After a while of scrolling down the facebook page I decided to sleep, repeatedly pressed the function button to turn the backlight off, but nothing happened.
 WTF?
 Maybe I haven't committed my key bindings with `xbacklight`, so they got lost during the reinstall?
 Nah, they are here.
-Well maybe I can just restart the Qtile session.
+Well, maybe I can just restart the Qtile session.
 Nah, still doesn't work ...
 It took only a little while for me to ... get off the bed, take my laptop and while cursing, sit back to the desk.

 Long story short, I figured out, that `xbacklight` was the problem.